Mingyang0816/Startup-Founders-Graph-Analysis/README.md

 ## Data Analysis Notebook

 Performed basic data cleaning and analysis on web-scraped data.
 Aimed to determine the "success" of startup founders using the following metrics:
 *   Author position in journal published
 *   Total number of citations per year
 *   Depth and breadth of research fields
 *   Number of journals published in influential publications (IEEE and Nature)

+## Foreign Citations Notebook

+Aimed to determine the "success" of startup founders by analyzing the distribution of foreign journals that cited journals published by founders.
+Created a tree-map for each founder to plot distribution of foreign journals.